troystribling/BlueCap/README.md

 }
 ```

-Here the [characteristicsDiscoveredFuture](#characteristicdiscovery) previously defined is flatmapped to Future&lt;Characteristic&gt; and the characteristic is written.
-This ensures that characteristic has been discovered before reading.
+Here the [characteristicsDiscoveredFuture](#characteristicdiscovery) previously defined is flatmapped to read(timeout:Double) -> Future<Characteristic> to ensure that characteristic has been discovered before reading.
 An error is returned if the characteristic is not found.

 ### Characteristic Update Notifications